ywharton/sql-socialsci/_episodes/02-sql-db-browser.md

 - "Understand the layout of the DB Browser for SQLite and the key facilities that it provides"
 - "Connect to databases"
 - "Create new databases and tables"
-- "Run SQL queries"
-- "Export the results of queries"

 keypoints:
 - "The DB Browser for SQLite application allows you to connect to an existing database or create a new database"
-- "When connected to a database you can create new tables"
-- "When connected to a database you can write and run SQL queries and view the results"
-- "You can save the results of a query to a file"

 ---

 ## Setup